deeplearning4j/deeplearning4j/word2vec.md

         //output: [night, week, year, game, season, during, office, until, -]

-vec.similarity("word1","word2") will return the cosine similarity of the two words you enter.
-The closer it is to one, the more similar the net perceives them to be (see the Sweden example above).
-With wordsNearest, the words printed to the screen allow you to eyeball whether the net has clustered semantically similar words.
+The line `vec.similarity("word1","word2")` will return the cosine similarity of the two words you enter.
+The closer it is to 1, the more similar the net perceives those words to be (see the Sweden example above).
+With `wordsNearest`, the words printed to the screen allow you to eyeball whether the net has clustered semantically similar words.
 You can set the number of nearest words you want with the second parameter of wordsNearest.

 ### Visualizing the Model

-We rely on TSNE to reduce the dimensionality of word feature vectors and project words into a two or three-dimensional space.
+We rely on [TSNE](https://lvdmaaten.github.io/tsne/) to reduce the dimensionality of word feature vectors and project words into a two or three-dimensional space.

         log.info("Plot TSNE....");
         BarnesHutTsne tsne = new BarnesHutTsne.Builder()